JosephNamihas/Cocktail-O-Clock/README.md

 ### Merge Conflicts

 For most of the project we were all working on seperate areas of the code so we didn't experience many issues with Git.
 The last couple of days however, we were all working on the same areas.
 Some members would be polishing the CSS, re-writing parts of the HTML and working on functions and code that depended on each other.
 This brought issues with conflict merges.
 We each had to deal with our own conflicts and in some instances and had to rewrite a small amount of code.
 Upon looking into this, we can stash our changes, pull the latest updates and then use stash pop to push your own changes.
-If we had to do this project again, I believe

 ### Three APIs instead of Two
 We had to use an extra API as we realised when appending the data on the page, our primary cocktail API, didn't include images!